A long while ago I ran an a custom Ethereum DeFi liquidation bot for dydx. For a quick summary of what that entails for those not familiar with space;

 dydx is an exchange that enables overcollateralized leveraged speculative positions against deposited collateral eg; deposit USDC and borrow ETH (deposited by other users) against it, if ETH goes up in value, you can sell the ETH, repay your USDC "loan" with interest and collect the profit.
 Obviously this doesn't always go the way traders want, and so when it goes the other way (ie the ETH falls in value in this given example, they ) that are about to go below their minimum collateralization on the Ethereum blockchain need to be liquidated and closed before the lenders start to incur losses, however every action on chain needs to be paid for and so they do not close themselves.

 I stopped after a few months (Around Nov 19 - Feb 20) for a number of reasons listed below:

-Infrastructure costs of running Ethereum node to scan mempool for oracle updates were very expensive for a personal project @ ~\$500/mo (had to inspect every tx in the mempool to find pending oracle updates which ate request quotas)
+Infrastructure costs of running Ethereum node to scan mempool for oracle updates were very expensive for a personal project @ ~\$500/mo (had to inspect every tx in the mempool to find pending oracle updates which ate request quotas on public providers)